ai2cm/pace/doc_primer_orchestration.md

 - _Run_: tries to execute, errors out if the cache don't exists.

 Code is orchestrated two ways:
-- functions are orchestrated via `orchestrate_function` decorator
+- functions are orchestrated via `orchestrate_function` decorator,
 - methods are orchestrate via the `orchestrate` function (e.g. `pace.driver.Driver._critical_path_step_all`)

 The later is the way we orchestrate in our model. `orchestrate` is often called as the first function in the `__init__`.
 It patches _in place_ the methods and replace them with a wrapper that will deal with turning it all into executable SDFG when call time comes.